Four players, two teams — You & North vs East & West.

 The dealer must call if everyone passes again — this is called being "On The Bima."

-Once trump is decided, everyone picks up their side cards — bringing each hand to 8 cards.
+Once trump is decided, everyone picks up their side cards — bringing each hand to eight cards.

 The player left of the dealer leads the first trick, and play continues to the left.